joshuakaluba/MyTimeKeeperMobile/README.md

 # My Time Keeper Mobile

-This repo is a rewrite of the My Time Keeper application originally only on the iOS app store.
+This project is a rewrite of the My Time Keeper application originally only on the iOS app store.

 My Time Keeper is a simple time tracking app that allows for multiple timers.

 Start the app at the beginning of your shift and keep track of how many hours you have worked in a pay period.